awsdocs/aws-cloud9-user-guide/doc_source/tutorial.rst

    .. image:: images/ide-breakpoints.png
       :alt: Adding breakpoints to code in the Debugger window

 #.
 Now you're ready to debug the JavaScript code.
-To try this, do the following:
+To try this, do the following.

    #.
 Show the :guilabel:`Debugger` window, if it's not already displayed.
    #.
 Watch the value of the variable named :code:`i` while the code is running.
 In the :guilabel:`Debugger` window, for :guilabel:`Watch Expressions`, choose :guilabel:`Type an expression here`.